You are witnessing the very beginning of the life of a Beech Tree. A life that could very well go on for 300 years or more.

 An alliance between a fungus in the soil and the tree means that the tree can take nutrients from the fungus that it cannot access by itself in return for doing the same for the fungus.
 Each helps the other out.

-This interaction is called a Symbiotic Association, and it is probably the most important natural phenomenon in the oxygen producing world that is the world of plants.
+This interaction is called a Symbiotic Association, and it is probably the most important natural phenomenon in the oxygen producing world – the world of plants.

 So the next time you’re out and about and you see little mushrooms growing under the trees, just try to imagine the enormous unseen collaboration that is going on beneath your feet, and wonder at the amazing things that go on day after day without you ever having been aware of it.

 And if you happen to be in a Beech Wood, and you carve you name in a tree trunk, keep your eyes open as you carry on your way —

 All the other Beech trees will know what you did !!